ashishkamblecctech/QA_Assignment_StatsOfIndia/README.md

 Follow these steps to integrate the testing tool and run the test cases:

 1. **Install Google Test**:
    - Make sure you have Google Test installed in your development environment.
-You can follow the instructions on the [Google Test GitHub repository](https://github.com/google/googletest) for installation.

 2. **Configure Project**:
    - Include the necessary headers in your project.
 In this case, make sure to include the `gtest/gtest.h` header.